Who Can Diagnose ADHD? Talking About Attention-Deficit/Hyperactivity Disorder Symptoms

 Have you or your child been diagnosed with ADHD?

 If you think you or your child might have ADHD, seek a professional in the field so that they can give a correct assessment and diagnosis.
-Not all mental health providers are able to diagnose mental health disorders, so knowing what to look for if you’re seeking an evaluation can be helpful.
+Not all mental health providers can diagnose mental health disorders, so knowing what to look for if you’re seeking an evaluation can be helpful.

-Unlike other disorders, you can't recognize ADHD by undergoing a brain scan, blood test, or other medical test.
+Unlike some other disorders, you can't recognize ADHD by undergoing a brain scan, blood test, or other medical test.
 Instead, the client must go through a clinical interview with any of the aforementioned professionals who are trained to recognize, evaluate, and diagnose ADHD.
-Only professionals can determine whether you have ADHD; not by taking a "Do I have ADHD quiz" online.
+Only professionals can determine whether you have ADHD, not just by taking a "Do I have ADHD quiz" online.

 When looking for a professional, consider limiting your search to those who have experience with ADHD.
 If your primary care provider cannot diagnose ADHD, they may refer you to someone who can.
 You can also perform an internet search for “ADHD specialists near me”.
 If you’re using your health insurance provider’s site, you may be able to filter results so that you only see professionals who treat ADHD.